Battle of Hattin: Background

 Guy of Lusignan became king of Jerusalem in 1186, in right of his wife, Sibylla, after the death of her son Baldwin V. The Kingdom of Jerusalem was divided between the "court faction" of Guy, consisting of Sibylla and relative newcomers to the kingdom such as Raynald of Châtillon, Gerard of Ridefort and the Knights Templar; versus the "nobles' faction", led by Raymond III of Tripoli, who had been a regent for the child-king Baldwin V and had opposed Guy's succession.
 Raymond III of Tripoli had supported the claim of Sibylla's half-sister Isabella and Isabella's husband, Humphrey IV of Toron, and led the rival faction to the court party.
 Open warfare was prevented only by Humphrey of Toron swearing allegiance to Guy, which ended the succession dispute.
 The Muslim chronicler Ali ibn al-Athir claimed that Raymond was in a "state of open rebellion" against Guy.

-In the background of those divisions, Saladin had become vizier of Egypt in 1169 and had taken Damascus in 1174 and Aleppo in 1183.
-He controlled the entire southern and eastern flanks of the crusader states.
-He united his subjects under Sunni Islam and convinced them that he would wage holy war to push the Christian Franks from Jerusalem.
+Saladin had become vizier of Egypt in 1169 and had taken Damascus in 1174 and Aleppo in 1183.
+He controlled the entire southern and eastern flanks of the crusader states and united his subjects under Sunni Islam, convincing them that he would wage holy war to push the Christian Franks from Jerusalem.
 Saladin often made strategic truces with the Franks when he needed to deal with political problems in the Muslim world, and one such truce was made in 1185.

-It was rumoured by the Franks that Raymond III of Tripoli had made an agreement with Saladin under which Saladin would make him King of Jerusalem in return for peace.
-That rumour was echoed by Ibn al Athir, whether that was true is unclear.
-Raymond III was certainly reluctant to engage in battle with Saladin.